odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

         Create a new IntelliJ project called `egeria-dojo3` with an IntelliJ module called `event-logging-connector`.

-        Create a Java class called `egeria.dojo.connector.eventlogging.EventLoggingProvider.
+        Create a Java class called `egeria.dojo.connector.eventlogging.EventLoggingProvider`.
 This will contain the connector provider for your connector.
 The connector provider is the factory class for the connector and also provides information to administrators and operators about the behaviour and capbility of the connector.

         ??? intermediate "Paste the skeleton code into the EventLoggingProvider class"
             ---8<-- "docs/education/egeria-dojo/developer/event-logging-provider-skeleton.md"